prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

 ## Objectives

-  1. Practice developing websites in a local environment.
+  1. Practice using web development tools like a text editor, web browser, and version control software.
   2. Use a text editor to create and manage text files.
   3. Gain familiarity with HTML.
-  4. Practice software version control.
-  5. Practice website hosting.

 ## Prerequisites

   1. ["Website Hosting" Exercise](/exercises/open-source/exercise.md)
-  2. [Configure a local development environment](https://github.com/prof-rossetti/intro-to-python/blob/master/units/unit-0.md#development-environment-setup), including a text editor, a web browser, a programming language capable of running a local web server (Python), and a version control client (GitHub Desktop)

 ## Instructions